 The workflow supports multiple costume descriptions per run.
 You can generate several distinct looks in a single session and rerun with additional descriptions to expand your collection.

-Commissioning costume illustrations typically costs $50 to $200 per outfit.
-Morphic's character look book workflow is included with your Morphic subscription and delivers a complete set of looks in minutes.
+Commissioning costume illustrations from an artist can be expensive per outfit.
+Morphic's character look book workflow is available on Morphic and delivers a complete set of looks significantly faster.